mbbu/Review-16s-Analysis-Workflows/Review-Report.md

 | Issues | [366](https://github.com/nf-core/ampliseq/search?l=Groovy&type=issues) | N/A (It is an SOP) | [32](https://github.com/h3abionet/TADA/search?l=nextflow&type=issues) | [10](https://github.com/mbbu/16S_Accreditation/search?l=html&type=issues) | [10](https://github.com/mbbu/16S_Accreditation/search?l=html&type=issues) |
 | Last updated | October 2021 | February 2019 | September 2021 | April 2021 | April 2021 |

+## More information on individual pipelines
-## H3ABionet-SOPs/16s-rRNA-1-0.html
+### H3ABionet-SOPs/16s-rRNA-1-0.html
-* In it are also questions on operation,run-time and output analysis that one would consider having as a criteria in reviewing workflows.
+* There are questions on operation,run-time and output analysis that one would consider having as criteria in reviewing workflows.
 * It would be a good SOP for an individual intending to create a QIIME pipeline from scratch.

 ## h3abionet/TADA